 DAVID KOELLE, MD Dr. Koelle is a professor of Medicine and Allergy and Infectious Diseases at the University of Washington.
 His research focuses on the T cell immune response to viruses in the alphaherpesvirus family, including varicella-zoster virus (VZV), the cause of shingles, as well as herpes simplex virus (HSV).
 Candidate HSV vaccines have been advanced through discovery, pre-clinical, and clinical stages of development.
 The laboratory also performs immune monitoring tests for specimens from vaccine clinical trials.
 Studies are sponsored by the US National Institutes of Health and by biotechnology and pharmaceutical companies.
 In addition to research, Dr. Koelle sees patients and assists with T cell-based diagnostic testing at the University of Washington.

-STEVEN REED, PhD Steve Reed is IDRI’s Founder and Curevo’s Executive Advisor and Director.
+STEVEN REED, PhD Steve Reed is CEO of HDT Bio in Seattle, and Curevo’s Executive Advisor and Director.
 His academic appointments include Professor of Medicine at Cornell University Medical College in New York and a Research Professor of Pathobiology at the University of Washington.
 He serves on several editorial review committees, has served as a member of the Tropical Medicine Review Board of the National Institutes of Health, and has served as a member of diagnostic and vaccine steering committees of the World Health Organization.
 Steve’s research interests have focused on the immunology of intracellular infections, and the development of vaccines and diagnostics for both cancer and infectious diseases.
+In addition to HDT, he has founded the Infectious Disease Research Institute (IDRI) and co-founded two other biotech companies, Immune Design Corp and Corixa Corp.

 PETER GILBERT, PhD Peter Gilbert is a biostatistician whose research centers on design and analysis of randomized clinical trials for preventive vaccines against HIV and other pathogens, including dengue, malaria, and herpes zoster.
 Dr. Gilbert received his Ph.D. in biostatistics from the University of Washington in 1996.
 Following five years at Harvard Biostatistics, he has been at the Fred Hutchinson Cancer Research Center and the University of Washington.
 Dr. Gilbert’s two main research activities over the past 20 years have been leading for the Statistical Data Management Center of the HIV Vaccine Trials Network, and methodological and applied statistical research for evaluation of vaccine efficacy and evaluation of immunological/viral sequence correlates of vaccine efficacy.